Written and Edited by: MarkEAW

 been found at this time.
 (March 2016)

-This is another Vista/Win7/Win8/Win10 problem that occurs in D3D mode, there is
+This is a Vista/Win7/Win8/Win10 problem that occurs in D3D mode, there is

-no horizon fog. (there will be a sharp boundary between sky and
+no horizon fog in the flight screen. (there will be a sharp boundary between sky and

 Video Mode and Card: